YashKia/YashKia.github.io/_pages/about.md

 ## News
-- [April 2025] Yashar is invited to present at Profound Autism Summit "**Predicting High-Risk Behaviors in Individuals with Profound Autism Using Sleep and Other Environmental Factors**" [presentation link](https://behaviorlive.com/events/predicting-high-risk-behaviors-in-individuals-with-profound-autism-using-sleep-an). <span style="color:green;">Add your contact information [here](https://docs.google.com/forms/d/1VyaFLWRc1fYyPufQz2fSF7NbG3wPcmH757xggiRhzfU/viewform), and we’ll reach out to you for a quick survey.</span>
+- [April 2025] Yashar gave a talk in Profound Autism Summit "**Predicting High-Risk Behaviors in Individuals with Profound Autism Using Sleep and Other Environmental Factors**" [presentation link](https://behaviorlive.com/events/predicting-high-risk-behaviors-in-individuals-with-profound-autism-using-sleep-an). <span style="color:green;">Add your contact information [here](https://docs.google.com/forms/d/1VyaFLWRc1fYyPufQz2fSF7NbG3wPcmH757xggiRhzfU/viewform), and we’ll reach out to you for a quick survey.</span>

 - [February 2025] Our paper titled "**Feasibility of Assessing Cognitive Impairment via Distributed Camera Network and Privacy‐Preserving Edge Computing**" has been published in **Alzheimer's & Dementia: Diagnosis, Assessment & Disease Monitoring**. [link](https://pmc.ncbi.nlm.nih.gov/articles/PMC11848627/)

-- [February 2025] Yashar gave at talk in CTSA Lunch and Learn Series on "**Can Sleep Architecture and Behavior Patterns Predict Next-Day Challenging Behavior in Autism?**"
+- [February 2025] Yashar gave a talk in CTSA Lunch and Learn Series on "**Can Sleep Architecture and Behavior Patterns Predict Next-Day Challenging Behavior in Autism?**"

 - [January 2025] Our paper titled "**From Motion to Emotion: Exploring Challenging Behaviors in Autism Spectrum Disorder Through Analysis of Wearable Physiology and Movement**" has been published in **Physiological Measurements**. [link](https://iopscience.iop.org/article/10.1088/1361-6579/ada51b/meta)